huqianghui/graphrag-cosmosdb-AI-search-intergration/README.md

 c)   copy .env_template to .env and config the env variables.

+d)   copy  .appConfig.py_template to .appConfig.py, and config variables.

 d)   start the app by run python app.py

 e) call the get api: v1/import to import parque files into  AI search and cosmosDB

-then you can call api: /v1/chat/completions to get graphrag local search with AI search and cosmosDB
+then you can call api: /v1/localSearch to get graphrag local search with AI search and cosmosDB, and /v1/globalSearch to get global search with AI search and cosmosDB

 main step screenshot